Skip to content

 • Learn

-INM-755 for the Treatment of Epidermolysis Bullosa
+INM-755 Topical Cream for Epidermolysis Bullosa

 In preclinical pharmacology studies, CBN demonstrated activity in reducing markers of inflammation and pain.
 It also upregulated expression of a type of keratin (keratin 15, or K15), which might lead to improved skin integrity and reduced blister formation in EB simplex (EBS) patients with mutations of another keratin (keratin 14, or K14).
 Its anti-inflammatory activity may be beneficial in healing chronic wounds where healing has been prevented by prolonged inflammation.